Tabula Rasa

 This project is an interactive installation that combines video, audio, crafts, and performance art to explore the question: How does biocentrism unify our thinking and existence?
 It explores themes of consciousness and collective experiences/thinking.

-Tabula Rasa: shown at The Anderson gallery from September 1 to September 15 (2023) with three live dance performances on September 8.
-Funded by Virginia Commonwealth Universtiy's Collaborative Resrearch Grant.
-Facilitated by Teairrah Green (Creative Director/Filmmaker), Chynia Harris (Choreographer/Performance Coordinator & Social Media Manager), Lareina Allred (Graphic Designer & Sculptor).
+Tabula Rasa: shown at The Anderson gallery from September 1 to September 15 (2023) with a total number of 1,118 visitors (reported from the Anderson Gallery).
+The installation premeired three live dance performances on September 8.
+Funded by Virginia Commonwealth University Collaborative Research Grant.
+Facilitated by Teairrah Green (Creative Director/Producer/Filmmaker), Chynia Harris (Choreographer/Performance Coordinator/Social Media Manager), Lareina Allred (Graphic Designer/Sculptor), Pamela Green (Logistics/Marketing Coordinator).

 Tabula Rasa - Live Performance